 We'll review a panel ready refrigerator model below, a French door refrigerator model from KitchenAid.

-This model features five interior shelves in the fresh food section, humidity-controlled crispers, and a 3-tier freezer.
+This model features adjustable spill-resistant glass shelves in the fresh food section, humidity-controlled SatinGlide® crispers with soft-close, and baskets.
 The controls allow you to precisely adjust the temperature of the refrigerator and freezer cavities, and they are up-front for easy access.
-With the ExtendFresh™ Temperature Management System, you get sensors in the fresh food and freezer sections, so you can monitor their temperatures separately.
-LED lighting illuminates the interiors, and this model includes an automatic ice maker and a metal wine rack.
-You can also easily access filtered water with its interior water dispenser.
+With the Preserva® FoodCare System, take advantage of two cooling systems where you can adjust the temperature from either the fresh food or freezer section independently depending on your food item needs to keep it last longer!
+LED lighting illuminates the interiors, and this model includes an automatic ice maker that produces filtered fresh ice in small sizes.

 Bright, energy-efficient LED lighting

 Depth Closed Excluding Handles: 25.375"